Richard Cabral

 Richard Cabral (born August 28, 1984) is an American actor, occasional producer and writer.
-He is best known for his roles on Mayans M.C. on FX, the ABC television series American Crime, which earned him a Primetime Emmy Award nomination in 2015, and the Fox television series Lethal Weapon.
+He has appeared in roles on Mayans M.C. on FX, the ABC television series American Crime, which earned him a Primetime Emmy Award nomination in 2015, and the Fox television series Lethal Weapon.

 Early life

 Cabral grew up in East Los Angeles, in a second-generation Mexican-American family.
-He became active in gang activity from an early age.
+He became involved in gang activity from an early age.
 He said in an interview with Entertainment Tonight that his family had been a part of the gang scene since the 1990s.
 He was a documented member of Varrio 213 in Montebello, California.
 When he was a child, he was separated from his family.
 He was incarcerated at the age of 13 for stealing a wallet.
 Cabral developed an addiction to crack cocaine by the age of 15.
 He obtained his GED as a teenager but once again got in trouble with the law.
 He was sentenced to prison for violent assault with a deadly weapon (shooting), and was released at the age of 25.